 County council outlines priorities for Hertfordshire in new Corporate Plan

-To discover more about our priorities laid out in the Corporate Plan 2017-21, visit https://www.hertfordshire.gov.uk/corporateplan
+To discover more about the priorities laid out in Hertfordshire County Council’s Corporate Plan 2019-25, visit www.hertfordshire.gov.uk/corporateplan.